Last updated on April 10th, 2025 at 11:58 pm

 Government Stimulus

-Do you remember in the year 2020 after the offset of the pandemic, the government rolled out a $2.2 Trillion stimulus package?
+Do you remember that in 2020, after the onset of the pandemic, the government rolled out a $2.2 trillion stimulus package?
 OF COURSE, YOU DO!
-That’s when the majority of us received that hefty $1,200 deposit to our bank account.
+That’s when most of us received that hefty $1,200 deposit to our bank account.

 Those stimulus checks were provided to the American people because unemployment in the country went nuts due to the pandemic restrictions.
-The hardest hit was the service industry, bars in particular.
-Because bars weren’t able to have customers, they weren’t making money so the employees couldn’t get paid.
-Employees then lost their jobs and couldn’t pay their bills, and the companies that collect their bills weren’t getting paid.
+The most brutal hit was the service industry, bars in particular.
+Because bars couldn’t have customers, they weren’t making money, so that the employees couldn’t get paid.
+Employees then lost their jobs and couldn’t pay their bills, and the companies that collected their bills weren’t getting paid.
 A HUGE CYCLE OF MONEY LOST!

 Effects of Government Stimulus